Worry Too Much? Here's What You Do About That

-Worrying can take a toll on you, so put treating yourself well at the top of your list.
+If you worry too much, it can take a toll on you, so put treating yourself well at the top of your list.
 Make sure that you’re sleeping enough, drinking plenty of water, exercising, and eating right.
 If you feel better, you’ll be better able to handle and (hopefully) lessen the worry.
 Make positive choices that support your well-being.

 Ask for help:

 Some things are too big to handle on our own, so it’s a great idea to talk to someone about your feelings and how they’re disrupting your life.
 Arrange a time to talk to an understanding friend or schedule an appointment with a therapist.
 There’s absolutely no shame in asking for help and it could make all the difference when you worry too much and want to change.